-Text format: should be full HTML because then you can see the tool bar with all the icons which will help you format the text you want to insert.
-You can paste your text straight from Word.

-Summary: This should be a short sentence introducing your article.
+First begin with the Summary: This should be a short sentence introducing your article.

 We recommend 12 words or fewer as a safe guide.
 Avoid links, formatting and images here.
 Above all, avoid jargon and acronyms as these will discourage people from reading your content.

 Body: In the body area you will add the main content.

+It is adviseable to prepare your article in a plain WORD document – and format it there.
+You can paste your text straight from WORD.

-Some of the special features will be described below:
+Some of the special features in the toolbar will be described below.

 Formatting advice

+Use of subheadings